lbenicio/launchy/README.md

-# LaunchpadClone
+# Launchy

-LaunchpadClone is a Swift Package-based macOS application that recreates the classic full-screen Launchpad experience.
+Launchy is a Swift macOS application that recreates the classic full-screen Launchpad experience.
 It scans your installed applications, organises them into a grid, supports folder browsing, and offers instant search.

 ## Requirements